panda3d/panda3d-docs/programming/internal-structures/other-manipulation/modifying-existing-geometry.rst

 have a 'texcoord' column, or the above code will fail).
 Furthermore, the columns must have the appropriate format.
-For instance, if you wanted to upgrade a model's texture coordinates from 2-D texture coordinates to 3-D texture coordinates, simply calling ``texcoord.setData3(u, v, w)`` wouldn't change the fact that the existing texcoord column is a 2-component format; you would just be trying to stuff a 3-component value into a 2-component column.
+For instance, if you wanted to upgrade a model's texture coordinates from 2-D texture coordinates to 3-D texture coordinates, simply calling :meth:`texcoord.set_data3(u, v, w) <.GeomVertexWriter.set_data3>` wouldn't change the fact that the existing texcoord column is a 2-component format; you would just be trying to stuff a 3-component value into a 2-component column.

-If you want to add a new column to a GeomVertexData, or modify the format of an existing column, you will have to create a new :ref:`geomvertexformat` that includes the new column (see :ref:`defining-your-own-geomvertexformat`), and then change the format on the GeomVertexData via vdata.setFormat(format).
+If you want to add a new column to a GeomVertexData, or modify the format of an existing column, you will have to create a new :ref:`geomvertexformat` that includes the new column (see :ref:`defining-your-own-geomvertexformat`), and then change the format on the GeomVertexData via :meth:`vdata.set_format(format) <.GeomVertexData.set_format>`.
 This call will internally adjust all of the data to match the new format.
 (Because of this internal adjustment, it is important to do this before you create the first GeomVertexWriter or GeomVertexReader.)